 Hi!

 My name is Éireann Lorsung (you say my first name just like “Erin”, but it really is spelled that way, and yes, I’ve had it since birth).
-I am a writer, teacher, and maker of things, currently living between Maine, US and Dublin, Ireland.
-You can find information about my written work here (publications and upcoming classes/other news appear in the sidebar).
+I am a writer, teacher, and maker of things, currently living in Dublin, Ireland.
+You can find information about my written work on this page.
 I collect my public projects, my visual arts work, and information about my teaching life elsewhere on this site.
+If you would like to hear about classes I’m teaching, events or readings I’m part of (or organizing), and new publications, please sign up for my mailing list

 My writing life

-Here are some facts about my writing life: My first book, Music for Landing Planes By, was named a ‘new and noteworthy’ book by Poets & Writers.
+Here are some facts about my writing life: I was a 2016 NEA Fellow in creative writing (prose).
+My first book, Music for Landing Planes By, was named a ‘new and noteworthy’ book by Poets & Writers.
 My second, Her book (a poem from it can be found at the Poetry Society of America), came out from Milkweed in 2013 and was beautifully reviewed in Zzyzzyva; a chapbook, Sweetbriar, came out the same year.
 My third book, The Century, which LitHub named as one of their “most anticipated” 2020 titles, came out in October 2020 and has been reviewed in Ploughshares, the Portland (ME) Press-Herald, the Boston Globe, and Publishers Weekly, among other places.
 The Century also won the 2021 Maine Literary Award for Poetry.
-I was a 2016 NEA Fellow in creative writing (prose).
+My fourth collection with Milkweed, Pink Theory!, will be out in 2026, and Pattern-book will be published by Carcanet Press (UK) in 2025.
 My writing is represented by The Wylie Agency.

 Current projects